Omeljan Pritsak Book Prize in Ukrainian Studies

 Rules of eligibility for the Omeljan Pritsak Book Prize in Ukrainian Studies competition are as follows:

-- The copyright date inside the book must list the previous calendar year as the date of publication (for example, the book must have been published in 2018 to be eligible for the 2019 competition).
+- The publication date inside the book must list the previous calendar year as the date of publication.
+For example, the book must have been a publication date of 2022 to be eligible for the 2023 competition.
+If no publication date is listed, the copyright date will be taken as the publication date.

 - The competition is open to works in any discipline, dealing with any aspect of Ukrainian studies, including the works that put Ukrainian experiences in a broad comparative context.